-Health Insurance Information for Academic Year 2017-18
+Health Insurance Information for Academic Year 2018-19

-Enrollment & Waiver Process
+Enrollment and Waiver Process:

 The full cost of the health insurance plan will appear on the student's bill until the waiver form has been submitted and processed (by the deadline of August 15th) and the information transmitted to Roger Williams University.
 At that time, any insurance charge that may have been applied to the bill will be removed.

-The annual fee will appear as a separate charge on the student's bill, with coverage starting August 14, 2017 and continuing until August 13, 2018.
+The annual fee will appear as a separate charge on the student's bill, with coverage starting August 14, 2018 and continuing until August 13, 2019.
 Provided that fees have been paid, coverage is in effect whether the student is at school, at home, or traveling - including study abroad.
 The insurance brochure will be available within the first few weeks of the semester and ID cards can be downloaded approximately 10 business days after enrollment in the plan is confirmed.

-- My plan will cover me through August 13, 2018
+• My plan will cover me through August 13, 2019

-- My plan does not have a high deductible that needs to be met before I am allowed to access coverage
+• My plan does not have a high deductible that needs to be met before I am allowed to access coverage

-- If I intend on studying abroad this upcoming year (including for a short-term study abroad trip), my plan provides coverage anywhere in the world
+• If I intend on studying abroad this upcoming year (including for a short-term study abroad trip), my plan provides coverage anywhere in the world

 On-Campus Health Services (Optional)